viesure/QA-Interview-Template/README.md

     * Selenium
     * Maven and POM
     * BDD and Executed cucumber tests.
-    * Reporting framework of your choice.
+    * Add an external reporting framework of your choice. (eg.: Extent, Allure ...etc)
     * You can add any other helper library if you wish
 * Create a README file with some informative description of your project
     * Also include the results of the test report of your scenarios (in the readme)